okraisan/insecure-signup/vulnerabilities.md

 LINK: https://github.com/okraisan/insecure-signup

-The project will open in NetBeans IDE 11.2 as is, and can be started normally, like any of the exercises.
-It is a web application that runs in port 8080 on localhost.
+The project will open in NetBeans IDE 11.2 as is, and can be started normally, like any of the TMC exercises on this course.
+It is a Tomcat web application that runs in port 8080, on localhost.